-Stockholm to Lulea by train: the Lapland express
+Stockholm to Lulea by train: the scenic lapland express

 The Stockholm to Lulea train is one of the best ways to travel to Lapland in Sweden.
 Lapland is a large area that stretches over Norway, Finland, Sweden and even parts of Russia.